wsh5wb/bodega/README.md

 Level Team Updates:

 For Daniel and Tonks, we focused on removing bugs with scene transitions, removing faulty environemnt collisions, adding in preliminary spawners for our third and fourth areas, added in a player information system and textbox, worked out bugs in our projectile/collision system and updated visuals for player projectiles, and locating theme music for each of our four areas.
-We also helped the design team with boss room generation and viewing with Camera and reworking all our enemy programming.
+We also helped the design team with boss room generation, viewing boss rooms with Camera, and reworking all our enemy programming.